Minimal style is chic, timeless, and the most sought-after style in the fashion world when the details are right

 Your preference for modest cuts in clothing doesn’t really have to do with personal beliefs, but more in a tendency not to be flashy, and showing a lot of skin can feel flashy.
 If you do choose an item that shows more skin, you tend to pair it with items that offer more coverage or have a looser fit.
 If you wear a spaghetti strap tank with a low cut, you likely won’t pair it with a mini skirt because that would draw too much attention and make you feel uncomfortable.

-Your favorite pants are probably navy or black jeans or trousers with an excellent fit, comfortable but structured, easy to care for, and classic in style.
+If you did an inventory of your closet, your favorite pants are probably navy or black jeans or trousers with an excellent fit, comfortable but structured, easy to care for, and classic in style.

-Your jackets are usually blazers, classic leather jackets, trenches, or denim jackets.
+Preferred jackets are usually blazers, classic leather jackets, trenches, or denim jackets.

 The best fabrics will be natural fabrics that are structured and hold their shape.
 Their posture is as excellent as yours.
 Broadcloth cotton (not the really thin, light cottons), linen (though the wrinkles will make you batty.
 This one is a love/hate item), denim, chambray, wool, cashmere, Dupioni silk, leather.
-When you go for knits you love thicker, heavier versions like ponte knits because they are thick and structured.
+When you go for knits you love thicker, heavier versions like ponte´ knits because they are thick and structured.

 You may not like layers because they feel fussy, excessive, and restrictive.
 Did your mom have to fight you to wear a coat as a kid?
 Do you shiver instead of adding a jacket?
 Does the idea of layering a sweater over another shirt feel smothering?

 Minimal Style classic accessories